Chess-Spyder/pgn4people-poc/README.md

 <img width="1409" alt="Traditional_interface_example" src="https://user-images.githubusercontent.com/8410716/170889817-85bdb96c-afe9-4b4c-9276-2b596c394dcf.png">

 ### The problem addressed: PGN was designed to be read by computers, not people
 PGN was developed, first and foremost, for *data interchange*, primarily between nonhumans, in order to address compatibility problems between computer programs.
-As the [PGN standard document](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c2.1) noted in 1994:
+As the [PGN standard](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c2.1) noted in 1994:
 > Computer usage among chessplayers has become quite common in recent years and a variety of different programs, both commercial and public domain, are used to generate, access, and propagate chess game data. … Unfortunately, many programs have had serious problems with several aspects of the external representation of chess game data.
 Sometimes these problems become more visible when a user attempts to move significant quantities of data from one program to another; if there has been no real effort to ensure portability of data, then the chances for a successful transfer are small at best.

 [Thus](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c1):
 > PGN is proposed as a universal portable representation for data interchange.
 The idea is to allow the construction of a family of chess applications that can quickly and easily process chess game data using PGN for import and export among themselves.

 (OK, saying that “PGN was designed to be read by computers, not people” isn’t quite fair, because I’m cherry picking a little 😉, but it does capture a reality, particularly when the PGN of a game is deeply nested with long variations.
-The [PGN standard document](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c1) does allege that “PGN is structured for easy reading and writing *by human users* and for easy parsing and generation by computer programs.”
+The [PGN standard](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c1) does allege that “PGN is structured for easy reading and writing *by human users* and for easy parsing and generation by computer programs.”
 However, as I illustrate below, readability by humans was a lower priority that is sometimes sacrificed.
 And that’s OK, because as the standard also states: “PGN is not intended to be a general purpose standard that is suitable for every possible use; no such standard could fill all conceivable requirements.”)

 Annotated chess games, and particularly opening repertoires, can be structurally very complex (in a game-tree sense) in that the variations become deeply nested: play at some position can branch off with multiple possible moves and each of those moves may branch off into multiple replies, …, and so on, almost _ad infinitum_.
 PGN encodes any variation as an _interruption_ of the line from which it sprung.
 These interruptions can separate—by a great distance in the PGN code—two moves that in a chess sense are actually adjacent.
 For example, in a Black repertoire where the main line started with the Sicilian Defense, 1.e4 c5, all of the repertoire’s analysis against both 1.d4 and 1.c4 would interrupt the two first halfmoves that in a chess sense are adjacent: 1.e4 1…c5.
 (See graphic immediately below.)